Cghlewis/crystal_site/content/consulting/main/index.md

 intro: "<h1> <i class='fas fa-comment-dots'></i>  Data Management Consulting</h1>

 I provide both short and long-term data management planning for every phase of the research life cycle.
-I can help your team set up an efficient and reproducible process for just one phase of data management, such as data entry or data sharing, or help your team plan an entire data management workflow for your center or project.
+I can help your team set up an efficient and reproducible process for just one phase of data management, such as data collection or data entry, or help your team plan an entire data management workflow for your center or project.
+I also provide data curation consultation, including reviewing your existing data sources and helping prepare them for public data sharing.
 <br>
 <br>
 My process is to meet with you and your core team to learn more about your project/s, your goals, and any existing work that has been completed so far and then I develop and present a plan for what services I can provide to support your team.